bardy18/abi-market-data/README.md

 ## Troubleshooting

-### Window Not Found
+### Screenshot Issues
 - Ensure game is in windowed mode (not fullscreen)
-- Position window in upper-left corner
+- Position window in upper-left corner of your screen
-- Check window title matches: "Arena Breakout Infinite"
+- Game resolution must be 1600x900

 ### Category Shows "Unknown"
 - The magenta box should highlight the selected menu item